visiface/bs-recipes/README.md

 - WP Handbook: lifesaver.
 - underscores: good!
 - learn react: learn gutenburg.
-- next time, just use the theme hero img instead of using gutenburg feature, bc the content padding will affect hero images made in gutenburg (with current css, at least)
+- next time, just use the theme hero img instead of using gutenburg feature, bc the content padding will affect hero images made in gutenburg (with current css, at least).
+- don't want to target just h2's and p's, that defeats the purpose. need to think ahead for more blocks that gb has.
+- further familiarize with Translation/Pot files, LocoTranslate, or other translator plugins to further set up strings.
+- API's. thinking emoji.
+- The Categories only show up if a recipe with that category exists, remember that for future projects, because need to test if the logic is being put in the correct place. no logic = nothing pops up!
+- DB connections w SFTP

 ---------------------------------------